ltuckr/Portfolio/README.md

 ## Description:

-This is a portfolio webpage built with React and Tailwind CSS.
+This is a portfolio webpage wip built with React and Tailwind CSS.
 It is intended to showcase my coding projects and provide a way for potential employers to contact me.